-But remember, rates vary a lot from person to person.
-There’s a good chance your best rate will come from a company not listed above.
+Remember that rates vary a lot from person to person, so there’s a good chance your best rate will come from a company not listed above.

 In this article (Skip to…)